email2vimalraj/splunk-ds-servicenow-integration/README.md

 - The `serverclass.conf` writer preserves other sections but overwrites whitelist entries in the specified `serverClass:<name>` sections.
 - Dry-run logs show per-app diffs: counts of additions/removals, without writing the file.
 - ServiceNow queries use encoded query syntax; use bearer token or basic auth.
+- Logs are JSON via Go slog and rotated via lumberjack; they go to the configured file and optionally stdout.